China's growing power crunch threatens more global supply chain chaos - Local News 8

 Major international suppliers are bracing for impact on businesses already confronting delays caused by shortages and global shipping delays.

-Pegatron — a Taiwanese firm that produces components and assembles iPhones for Apple — said Tuesday that it is cooperating with “local [Chinese] government policies” to “activate energy-saving mechanisms and reduce production,” in response to a request from CNN Business for comment about the power crisis.
+Pegatron — a Taiwanese firm that produces components and assembles iPhones for Apple — said Tuesday that it is cooperating with “local [Chinese] government policies” to “activate energy-saving mechanisms” and adjust its production line, in response to a request from CNN Business for comment about the power crisis.
 Pegatron has a big factory in eastern China’s Kunshan city, where Taiwanese media has reported that authorities are limiting electricity supply.

 Power rationing could create new headaches for the tech supply chain, according to Dale Gai, a director at Counterpoint Research, although likely not as severe as the worldwide shortage of computer chips that has hammered everything from cars and washing machines to other electronics.

-Note: Correction: An earlier version of this article incorrectly characterized the measures that Pegatron is taking in response to the power crunch.